Choose the topics of most interest to you to follow under "My Headlines".

 Receive Duke News Automatically

-You can now receive automatic RSS (Really Simple Syndication) feeds of Duke news on any of these topics.
+You can receive automatic RSS (Really Simple Syndication) feeds of Duke news on any of these topics.
 The feeds are limited to information distributed through the Duke Today site.
 For some categories, you may also want to seek additional sources, such as goDuke.com for sports.
+(A list of Duke email newsletters is available here.
+A list of Duke flagship publications is available here.)
 See below for instructions on receiving the newsfeeds.

 - Buildings & Grounds